UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/dima/logs.md

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)

 The cycle was very productive for me.
-I have completed a lot of core endpoints that are related to students' and professors' view.
-Based on my rough estimates backend is 90% complete, and I expect that by the end of next week it will be fully complete (if not earlier).
-There might be a bit of a challenge in next two cycles to figure out some details about backend endpoints and data that they expect, so I will need to coordinate with other team members to see what's needed for their work.
+I have completed a lot of core endpoints that are related to the student and instructor views.
+Based on my rough estimates, the backend is 90% complete, and I expect that by the end of next week, it will be fully complete (if not earlier).
+There might be a bit of a challenge in the next two cycles to figure out some details about backend endpoints and data that they expect, so I will need to coordinate with the other team members to see what's needed for their work.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
   * Work on MVP